Meet our Maestro

-A recipient of countless distinctions, Maestro Hector Guzman is Music Director of the Plano Symphony Orchestra, the Irving Symphony and the San Angelo Symphony in the United States.
-In 2004, he was declared winner of the "Seven Conductors-One Baton" International Conducting competition and appointed Music Director of the Jalisco Philharmonic in Mexico.
-Since 2010 and for the first time in its history, the Jalisco Philharmonic named him "Conductor Emeritus".
+A recipient of the 2012 “For the Love of Art” Lifetime Achievement Award, the 2012 “Man of the Year” award by New York based Madison’s Who is Who, and the 2014 Sigma Alpha Iota International Music Fraternity’s National Arts Associate award, Maestro Hector Guzman is Music Director of the Plano Symphony Orchestra, the Irving Symphony and the San Angelo Symphony in the United States.
+In 2004, he was declared winner of the “Seven Conductors-One Baton” International Conducting competition and appointed Music Director of the Jalisco Philharmonic in Mexico.
+Since 2010 and for the first time in its history, the Jalisco Philharmonic named him “Conductor Emeritus”.

-As a guest conductor, Maestro Guzman has appeared with Mexico's most prestigious ensembles: the Monterrey Symphony, Xalapa Symphony, State of Mexico Symphony, UNAM Philharmonic, Bellas Artes Chamber Orchestra, the Vivaldi Orchestra of Mexico City, the Mexico City Philharmonic and the National Symphony of Mexico, the San Antonio and Dallas Symphonies, the Wheeling Symphony and the Chicago Sinfonietta in the United States, the National Symphony of the Dominican Republic, the Collegium Orchestra of Prague in the Czech Republic, the Rzeszow Philharmonic in Poland, the Japan Philharmonic, Italy's Amadeus orchestra, Sinfonia Venetto, Milano Classica orchestra, Bari Symphony, San Remo Symphony and the Sinfonica de Murcia and Joven Orquesta de la Comunidad de Madrid, in Spain.
-He made his operatic debut in 2005 with Rossini's Barber of Seville and his performance of the opera "Frida" in 2007, was considered the "best opera of the year" by the Mexican press.
-He has also appeared as soloist and recitalist in venues such as the Meyerson Symphony Hall in Dallas, the Spivey Hall Distinguished Artist Series in Atlanta and the cathedrals of Morelia, Guadalajara and Chartres, among others.
+As a guest conductor, Maestro Guzman has appeared with all of Mexico’s most prestigious orchestras, the San Antonio, Dallas, Wheeling and Phoenix symphonies and the Chicago Sinfonietta in the United States, the National Symphony of the Dominican Republic, the Collegium Orchestra of Prague in the Czech Republic, the Rszezow Philharmonic in Poland, the Japan Philharmonic, the Masan Philharmonic and the Gangsam Symphony in South Korea, Italy’s Amadeus orchestra, Sinfonia Venetto, Milano Classica orchestra, Bari Symphony, San Remo Symphony, Pomeriggi Musicali orchestra of Milan and the Sinfonica de Murcia, Joven Orquesta de la Comunidad de Madrid and the Excelentia Orchestra in Spain.
+He made his operatic debut in 2005 with Rossini’s Barber of Seville and his performance of the opera “Frida” in 2007, was considered the “best opera of the year” by the Mexican press.
+He has also appeared as soloist and recitalist in venues such as the Meyerson Symphony Hall in Dallas, the Spivey Hall Distinguished Artist Series in Atlanta, Olivet Nazarene University recital series and the cathedrals of Morelia, Guadalajara and Chartres, among others.

 In his native Mexico, Hector Guzman achieved an impressive reputation as an organist by taking first prize in the “Chamber Soloists” competition and the “Manuel Ponce” national organ competition.
 In the United States, while a student of world famous master teachers Alfred Mouledous and Robert Anderson, he earned further distinction by winning solo competitions at Southern Methodist University and the University of North Texas.
 In 1978, he gained world acclaim when he became the first Latin-American ever chosen as a finalist in France’s “Grand Prix de Chartres”- the world’s most prestigious international organ competition.